-Through the analysis of the American and European intake of the vitamin, the intake levels identified meet the stipulated recommended daily allowance.
+Through the analysis of the American and European intake of the vitamin, the identified intake levels meet the stipulated recommended daily allowance.
 However, keenness has to be observed regarding the absorption levels to ensure that individuals meet the required levels.
-This is particularly vital for vegetarians, as they do not consume animal products, which create the bulk of Vitamin B12 sources.
-In addition, individuals under any forms of medication, gastrointestinal patients, individuals over 50 years of age and anyone experiencing poor bouts of health remain at risk of having low levels of Vitamin B12 within their systems.
-Lack of vitamin B12 is influenced by poor adherence of the dietary stipulations leads to the identification of vitamin B12 deficiency among individuals.

-Vitamin D is regarded a unique hormone as it may be produced within the skin through increased exposure to sunlight.
+It is particularly vital for vegetarians, as they do not consume animal products, which create the bulk of Vitamin B12 sources.
+In addition, individuals under any form of medication, gastrointestinal patients, individuals over 50 years of age and anyone experiencing poor bouts of health remain at risk of having low levels of Vitamin B12 within their systems.
+Lack of vitamin B12 is influenced by poor adherence to dietary stipulations and leads to identifying vitamin B12 deficiency among individuals.
+Vitamin D is regarded as a unique hormone as it may be produced within the skin through increased exposure to sunlight.
 Vitamin D is identified in two main forms: D2 and D3.
 Vitamin D2 is obtained through the UV irradiation of the yeast sterol ergosterol, which is naturally identified within sun-exposed mushrooms.

-Vitamin D3 synthesis process occurs within the skin and is identified within several oil-rich fish including the salmon, mackerel and herring.
-It is also available in synthesized form from the cholesterol precusrsor 7-dehydrocholestrol, which is identified within the skin and may be obtained from lanolin.
+Vitamin D3 synthesis occurs within the skin and is identified within several oil-rich fish, including the salmon, mackerel and herring.
+It is also available in synthesized form from the cholesterol precursor 7-dehydrocholesterol, which is identified within the skin and may be obtained from lanolin.
 Vitamin D2 and D3 are utilized in the food fortification process and also within vitamin D supplements.
 The ingested vitamin D is integrated within chylomicrons that are consequently absorbed within the lymphatic system through the blood.

-Vitamin D ingested through the skin or diet remains biologically inert, which necessitates hydroxylation within the liver through the use of the vitamin D-25-hydroxylase to 25 (OH) D (3, 8).
-This necessitates further hydroxylation of 25 (OH) D within the kidneys through the use of 25 (OH)-1-OHase (CYP27B1) to develop a biologically active form of vitamin D 1, 25 (OH)2 D. This enhances the interaction processes with vitamin D nuclear receptor in existence within the small intestine, kidneys together with other tissues within the body.
+Vitamin D ingested through the skin or diet remains biologically inert, necessitating hydroxylation within the liver using the vitamin D-25-hydroxylase to 25 (OH) D (3, 8).
+It necessitates further hydroxylation of 25 (OH) D within the kidneys through the use of 25 (OH)-1-OHase (CYP27B1) to develop a biologically active form of vitamin D 1, 25 (OH)2 D. This enhances the interaction processes with vitamin D nuclear receptor in existence within the small intestine, kidneys together with other tissues within the body.
 1, 25 (OH) 2 D influences the absorption of intestinal calcium.
-This identifies vitamin D as a vital element in the absorption of calcium and phosphorous as lack of the vitamin would identify 10 to 15% absorption of dietary calcium and 60% absorption of phosphorus.
-This identifies that vitamin D sufficiency influences calcium and phosphorous absorption by up to 30-40% and 80% respectively.
-Through increased interactions between 1, 25 (OH) 2 D and the vitamin B receptor within the osteoblast enhance the stimulation of the expression of receptor activator of nuclear factor kB ligand.
-This enhances the interaction with the receptor activator of nuclear factor kB aimed at inducing immature monocytes to develop into mature osteoclasts that influence the dissolution of the matrix leading to increased production of calcium together with other minerals from the skeleton.
-The above identifies that the vitamin D receptor remains present within the majority of the tissues and cells within the body thus providing 1, 25 (OH) 2 D with a myriad of biological functions including the inhibition of cellular proliferation and the inducing of terminal differentiation, the inhibition of rennin production and the stimulation of macrophage cathelicidin production.
+It identifies vitamin D as a vital element in the absorption of calcium and phosphorous as lack of the vitamin would identify 10 to 15% absorption of dietary calcium and 60% absorption of phosphorus.
+It identifies that vitamin D sufficiency influences calcium and phosphorous absorption by up to 30-40% and 80%, respectively.
+Through increased interactions between 1, 25 (OH) 2 D and the vitamin B receptor within the osteoblast enhance the stimulation of the expression of receptor activator of the nuclear factor-kB ligand.
+It enhances the interaction with the receptor activator of nuclear factor-kB aimed at inducing immature monocytes to develop into mature osteoclasts that influence the dissolution of the matrix leading to increased production of calcium together with other minerals from the skeleton.

+The above identifies that the vitamin D receptor remains present within the majority of the tissues and cells within the body, thus providing 1, 25 (OH) 2 D with a myriad of biological functions, including the inhibition of cellular proliferation and the inducing of terminal differentiation, the inhibition of renin production and the stimulation of macrophage cathelicidin production.
 The above seeks to identify that vitamin D is vital within the body as it enhances the regulation of cell growth, bone formation, immune function, increased muscle strength, hair growth, fighting-off infections and the reduction of risk of autoimmune diseases.